openshift/enhancements/enhancements/automated-service-ca-rotation.md

 ## Proposal

-- Detect when the current CA certificate has passed 1/2 of its validity bounds (i.e. 6 months has passed of a 1 year validity) and generate a new CA.
+- Detect when the current CA certificate has less than 6 months of validity and generate a new CA.
   - The new CA should have the same `Subject.CommonName` as the current CA to ensure that trust chaining is possible.
-  - This provides a 6 month grace period for consumers of serving certs and ca bundles to be refreshed.
+  - Servers using a serving cert provided by the operator will have until 6 months after rotation to refresh without breaking trust.
+  - Clients using a ca bundle provided by the operator will have until the original expiry of the pre-rotation CA to refresh without breaking trust.

 - Generate an intermediate CA certificate with the same public key as the new CA but signed with the private key of the current CA.